Interested in Semana Santa in Spain and celebrating Easter in Spain?

 Book your stay in Lorca and witness Semana Santa in Lorca!

-Best places to celebrate Easter in Spain
+Summary of the Best Places to Celebrate Easter in Spain

 Places in Spain with the most magnificent Semana Santa processions and parades: